 Shopping can become the means used to avoid coping with feelings and dealing with problems directly.
 In some cases, shopping addictions can be related to a substance abuse issue.
 If you believe a loved one is, struggling with substance abuse and a shopping addiction, it is time to get help.
 Research also finds a significant correlation between compulsive shopping and depression.
 Often a doctor will recommend anti-anxiety or antidepressant medications that can help.

 Many elderly people feel bored, restless, and want something new.
 With 24-hour shopping channels and online marketplaces like Amazon.com, satisfaction is only a quick call or click away.
 Compulsive shopping is one way people of all ages spend their money in order to feel better, but the elderly can be particularly susceptible.
 As a caregiver, you may be faced with taking away credit cards, or insisting that you approve any online or over-the-phone purchases.
 Or you might be able to come up with some other activities to keep your loved one occupied, happier and diverted from the temptations of shopping.

-If you need assistance supervising the activities of your loved one, a Dakota Home Care Aide can provide companionship and suggest safe and healthy ways for them to pass the time.
-Your aide can be there for as little as one hour or up to 24-hours-per-day.
+If you need assistance supervising excessive senior shopping activities of your loved one, a Dakota Home Care Aide can provide companionship and suggest safe and healthy ways for them to pass the time.
+Our elderly caregivers can be there for as little as one hour or up to 24-hours-per-day.
 Call (701) 663-5373 today to schedule a free consultation with Dakota Home Care, the preferred homecare agency.